-The U.S. Embassy in Panama regularly receives calls regarding fraudulent requests for bail funds.
-These calls are from international money-wiring fraud rings targeting older Americans in the United States.
+The U.S. Embassy in Panama regularly receives calls from persons who have been contacted regarding fraudulent requests for bail funds.
+These calls are from international money-wiring fraud rings targeting older U.S. citizens in the United States.

 The typical scenario is that a family member – parent, aunt, or grandparent – receives a call regarding an emergency involving a son, nephew, or grandchild allegedly in Panama.
 The call is sometimes from a third party (such as an attorney), sometimes from someone claiming to be the actual family member in trouble.
 Sometimes the "emergency" is because of a traffic accident, an arrest, an immigration violation, or other ruse.

 In all instances, the victim needs approximately $3,000 to solve their problem with the local authorities, be it an attorney, the police, a hospital, or immigration.
 Once the money is sent, more is requested.
 The family member is sometimes falsely told that the U.S. Embassy is involved on behalf of the victim and is given a phone number to contact “Embassy personnel” for information on wiring funds.
 In other cases they are told not to contact the U.S. Embassy because it will make their situation worse.